Thinking young keeps you young. Yes, the mind-body connection is real. When you think young, you can become biologically younger.

 My cat, Sonny, is 15 years old.
 That’s 76 in people years. (fyi: A cat reaches the approximate human age of 15 during its first year, then 24 at age 2.
 Each year thereafter, it ages approximately four “cat years” for every calendar year.)
 He is alert, frisky, fighting-weight, clear-eyed, and soft-furred.
 From your typical sitting-on-haunches cat position, he can leap 3 feet in the air and nail a landing on the 4-inch wide porch railing.
 He sleeps soundly.
 He is happy (as evidenced by incessant purring).

 What’s his secret?
 What does Sonny do right?
 As cats are said to have 9 lives, here are Sonny’s 9 counterclockwise strategies:

 1. He grazes on high-quality, no-garbage food all day, eating a mouthful of food at a time, never a big meal.

 3. He gets ample physical activity that is integrated into his daily life.

 5. He pals around with someone much much younger than himself (my other cat, Simon, who is a human twentysomething).

-6. He continues to challenge himself cognitively and physically by hunting (note semi-revolting pic of Simon chewing bunny guts)
+6. He continues to challenge himself cognitively and physically by hunting (note semi-revolting pic of Sonny chewing bunny guts)